Feeling Like I Can’t Wake Up: Causes, And How To Beat It

 We’ve covered some of the disorders and conditions that can impact your sleep inertia.
 But aside from medically reviewed treatments, what can you do to shake that feeling that you can’t wake up?

 Here are a few fatigue-fighting hacks to supercharge your mornings.
-These little changes to your daily routine can go a long way to help you beat sleep inertia, get better sleep, and wake up feeling like you have the energy you need to tackle your day.
+These little changes to your daily routine can go a long way to help you beat sleep inertia and other sleep problems, get better sleep, and wake up feeling like you have the energy you need to tackle your day.

 1. Get Moving:

 Exercise is one of the best ways to tackle sleep inertia.
 You might have trouble waking up in the morning for many reasons, including obstructive sleep or sleep deprivation caused by your shift work schedule.
-But if you want to shake off that sleepiness, don’t take the chance to hit snooze again.
+But if you want to shake off that sleepiness, don’t take the chance to hit snooze on your alarm clock again.
 Get up, and get moving.

-You don’t need an intense morning exercise routine — even just light stretching or a quick walk will help.
+You don’t need an intense morning exercise routine — even just light stretching or a quick walk could help.

 1. Stay Hydrated: